maagnaa/java-bootcamp/README.md

 store.open();
 ```

-### Mutable and Inmutable Objects
+### Mutable and Immutable Objects

-- **Inmutable Objects** are objects that, once created, always represent the same value.
+- **Immutable Objects** are objects that, once created, always represent the same value.
 - **Mutable Objects** are objects that have methods to change the value of the object.

 A nice reference I found on this topic: ![Mutability & Immutability](https://web.mit.edu/6.005/www/fa16/classes/09-immutability/)